 The reality is that many young people living in children’s homes have not had the best educational experience, sometimes leading to low expectations and views of their capability including needs identified through an Education Health Care Plan.
 Lawrence House School aims to address fully those gaps and deficits in a young person’s education and aspires to make a real difference during each young person’s time with us.

-that is tailored specifically to their individual needs, abilities, interests and aspirations so that students have the opportunity to make progress, despite any difficulties they may face.
-When contributing to applications for Education, Health and Care Plans, they consult the school psychologist for input with regards to assessment of specific areas of need: Communication and interaction, Cognition and learning, Social, Emotional and Mental Health and Sensory and/or physical needs.
+In terms of identifying barriers to learning and developing strategies to support our students to overcome these barriers, the SENCo works closely with the the school Senior Leaders, teaching staff, TA’s, carers and In-house clinical team (Clinical Psychologist and Behavioral Analyst) to develop effective ways of ensuring all students can access a full broad and balanced curriculum that is tailored specifically to their individual needs, abilities, interests, and aspirations so that students have the opportunity to make progress, despite any difficulties they may face.
+When contributing to applications for Education, Health and Care Plans, the SENCo consults all professionals, both inside the school and company and further afield to collect information with regards to the specific areas of need: Communication and interaction, Cognition and learning, Social, Emotional and Mental Health and Sensory and/or physical needs.

 Reports and policies:

 - Special Educational Needs: LHS 1.10 SEND Policy 22-23.docx

 - SEND Booklet: SEND booklet (Information for Staff) – website